 If the budget permits, a data science team can be coherently used with the design team to keep track of metrics from time to time and make reports.
 These reports essentially provide trends and patterns of user behavior, which may be used to refine their journey.

 There’s enough to talk about heuristic evaluations as a whole new blog.
 In this phase, experts come together with certain parameters or design heuristics to assess the product interface.

-Keep users updated with the system status, engineering for errors, flexibility and efficiency of use, decluttered minimal design and jargon-less designs are some heuristics to follow.
+Keeping users updated with the system status, engineering for errors, flexibility and efficiency of use, decluttered minimal design, and jargon-less designs are some heuristics to follow.
 There are some commonly used standard checklists like the aforementioned Neilsen’s 10 usability heuristics and Shneiderman’s 8 golden UI rules.